GroupFi

 Groups play a pivotal role in human social dynamics, and in the emerging landscape of Web3, they are organically formed around the digital assets individuals possess.
 When individuals choose to acquire a specific digital asset, they intentionally align themselves with a community sharing common values, interests, and beliefs.

 GroupFi caters to the social needs of these naturally forming groups.
 As the owners' identities are public on the crypto network, any user can post targeted messages to the "Group", which by our definition, is a crypto network that is tagged with the token/NFT collection ID.
-One NFT collecation ID can only generate one group, whereas a token ID can generate different levels of groups based on the holding percentage ( group threshold).
+One NFT collecation ID can only generate one group, whereas a token ID can generate based on the holding percentage ( group threshold).

 Group Types: